Name and Principal Office

 3.04 Membership Meetings.

 3.05 Code of Ethics and Conduct, Membership Misconduct and Grievance Procedures.
 Membership in the JVA is a privilege granted by the JVA.
-Where the conduct of an individual or organization is determined to be inconsistent with the JVA's Purpose and Mission, as adopted by the Board of Directors and approved by a majority of voting membership, or the best interest of the sport of volleyball and of the individuals and organizations the JVA serves, that membership may be suspended or terminated by the Board of Directors.
-The Board of Directors shall follow the Mission and Guiding Principles.
+Where the conduct of an individual or organization is determined to be inconsistent with the JVA's Mission and Guiding Principles, that membership may be suspended or terminated by the Board Directors according to the Due Process Guidelines as adopted by the Board of Directors..

 3.06 Membership list.
-The Secretary shall maintain the membership list and ensure that each member is notified about any voting or attendance event.
-Notice is defined by electronic, telephonic, fax, mail or any other standard business practice.
+The Secretary or staff delegate shall maintain the membership list and ensure that each member is notified about any voting or attendance event.
+Notice is defined by electronic, telephone, fax, mail or any other standard business practice.

 3.07 Membership transfer.
-The Club Director membership is transferable to a new representative within the same club in the event of sale/change/resignation in administration within a member organization.
+The Club Director membership is transferable to a new representative within the same club in the event of sale/change in administration within a member organization.
+In cases of a membership transfer, the name of the member organization must remain consistent.
+A Club Director may authorize a transfer of an Associate membership to a new member within the same club.

 Board of Directors

 4.01 Composition.
 The business and affairs of the JVA shall be governed by the Board of Directors (hereinafter, "the Board").
-The Board shall consist of 7 elected members and 2 appointed members and one non voting Past President if applicable.
+The Board shall consist of 6 elected members and 3 appointed members, one of which is the Past President.

 4.03 Powers.
 The Board of Directors shall have the following powers: